Wings30306/calling-mrs-christmas/README.md

 - register: allows users to create an account.
 Fields on the form: - username (this has to be unique) - email (this has to be unique) - first name - last name - password - password confirmation (has to be equal to password)
 - login: allows users to log into their account with their email or username and their chosen password.
 Fields on the form: - Username/email - Password
-- profile: this page brings together everything related to the current user in one place: - past purchases (from Order model in checkout app) - sent messages and the replies to them - account details (listed, not editable) - contact details (editable form)
+- profile: this page brings together everything related to the current user in one place: - past purchases (from Order model in checkout app) - sent messages and the replies to them - account details (listed, not editable) - contact details (editable form).
+Logging in is mandatory so users cannot change each other's details.
 - logout: clicking or tapping this item on the dropdown menu in the navbar will log a user out and redirect them to the main page with a message to tell them "Thank you for visiting".

 #### Services